New Brandeis movement: Biden administration

 The movement was perceived to grow in influence during the Biden administration, as compared to the prior Trump and Obama presidencies.
+In 2020, the American Economic Liberties Project (AELP) was founded by several neo-Brandeisians to support regulatory efforts and research, led by Sarah Miller.
 The Wall Street Journal described the movement as "a new generation of trustbusters" in 2021, arguing that it represented a shift away from a singular focus on perceived consumer welfare that began with the Reagan administration and the ideas of Robert Bork.

 In 2021, the White House appointed Tim Wu, a prominent member of the movement at Columbia, to serve as special assistant to the President for Competition and Technology policy.
 The President in July 2021 signed a new Executive Order of Competition, which called for a reinvigoration of competition policy across government.
 Biden later nominated Jonathan Kanter, a neo-Brandeisian, to serve as assistant attorney general in the Department of Justice Antitrust Division.
 Kanter was confirmed by the United States Senate by a vote of 68–29 and took office in November 2021.
 Biden also nominated Lina Khan to be Chair of the Federal Trade Commission.
 On June 15, 2021, her nomination was confirmed by the Senate by a vote of 69 to 28.
 Khan was confirmed with bipartisan support.

+Since the appointment of Neo-Brandeisian "troika" of Tim Wu, Lina Khan, and Jonathan Kanter, the U.S. government has reformed the review of mergers, reinvigorated pro-competitive rulemakings in non-antitrust agencies, blocked several high profile mergers like JetBlue/Spirit, Penguin/S&S and Kroger/Albertsons and taken tech platform Google to trial in the first major monopolization case of the 21st century.
+The movement has also experienced some setbacks, including at least one loss against Facebook in court.

+In May 2025, Steve Bannon described his team as being Neo-Brandeisians and advocated in favor of Lina Khan's administration of the FTC.